 An example of circuit training could include the following: Dumbbell (DB) Steps followed by Push-ups followed by DB Squats followed by Pull-Ups.
 There is no set order of exercises to circuit training, so, feel free to experiment with the order of the exercises.
 Typically, you would do 1-3 sets, 8-20 reps with a 15-60 second rest b/w the exercises, 3x/week.
 Try this circuit workout!

 Peripheral Heart Action (PHA) Training

 PHA training is a version of circuit training exercise done in 30 minutes or less that has the same benefit.
 However, unlike regular circuit training, PHA is done in a certain order & that order is to alternate the lower body, with the upper body.
 By doing this, you can improve your blood circulation, get your cardio in and alter body composition.
 An example of PHA training could include: ball squats followed by cable rows.
 Or, DB lunges followed by ball chest press.

 The advantage of this form or exercise done is that it is more specific to one’s desired goals.
 For example, if your goal is to add muscle size & definition, then you would do 3-4 sets, of 8-12 reps with a 60 second rest after you have completed your first round of exercises.
 You would do this kind of workout 3-4x/week.
 Try this version of the circuit training workout!

-Yes, we are all busy people nowadays.
+In conclusion, yes, we are all busy people nowadays.
 However, we should not use that excuse to let our health go to waste.
 Our bodies should be moving.
 30 minutes or less of exercise will accomplish this.
 Trust me, they work!
 If you need help, please let us know by clicking here!